abrisenomtz/ISQA3420/Data Flow Diagram Dictionary.md

     12) Master CPE File - An XML file containing all the CPE information, from the National Vulnerability Database, updated daily

-    13) CVE Info - Vulnerability information about a package returned from a given CPE
+    13) CVE Info - Information about the vulnerability of a package returned from a given CPE

     14) Policy Compliance Request - A request by a corporate manager to see whether a particular project model fits within defined corporate policy guidenlines